 What is a Travel Itinerary for a Schengen Visa?

-The travel itinerary is a document that you have to create while applying for your Schengen tourist visa.
-It should include everything about your Schengen tour, including dates of travel, cities/countries you are planning to visit, details of your accommodation, flight itinerary, travel details, things you are planning to see and do, and more.
+The travel itinerary is a document you must create while applying for your Schengen tourist visa.
+It should include everything about your Schengen tour, including dates of travel, cities/countries you plan to visit, details of your accommodation, flight itinerary, travel details, things you are planning to see and do, and more.
 It should be detailed and cover all the days you will be staying in the Schengen zone.

 What is the Importance of Travel Itinerary for Schengen Visa?

-The travel itinerary is a mandatory document for Schengen visa application.
+The travel itinerary is a mandatory document for a Schengen visa application.
 It is not something you can skip, as this may lead to rejection of your visa application.
-The travel itinerary is important for the embassy or visa officer to know about your travel plans and to confirm the purpose of your visit.
-It also gives assurance to the visa officer that you have plans to return to your home land after your holiday or visit to the Schengen cities/countries.
+The travel itinerary is important for the embassy or visa officer to understand your travel plans and to confirm the purpose of your visit.
+It also gives the visa officer assurance that you have plans to return to your homeland after your holiday or visit to the Schengen cities/countries.

 Schengen Visa